deskvillage/dannychadburn.github.io/ebook-creation/index.md

 Your book can start from anything.
 If you have some old presentation slides or a few scribbled notes, that's enough to get going.
 Every good book (both fiction and non-fiction) has a stong story arc, so we'll get out a few Sharpies and Post-Its and map out exactly what the beginning, middle and end looks like.

 We'll flesh out the original idea, breaking down the narrative so each chapter builds into a real page-turner.
-Even if someone doesn't make it the whole way through your book, the idea is to share a series of strong messages throughout.
+Even if someone doesn't make it the whole way through your book in one sitting, the idea is to share a series of strong messages throughout.

-You'll be given a blueprint of 10-15 pages to share with your colleages and sign-off before we enter the next phase.
+You'll be given a blueprint of 10-15 pages to share with your colleages, with a sign-off milestone to take us into the next phase.

 ---
 ### 3 - Interviews
 _4-6 hours_

-The best way to get your ideas and expertise out of your head and onto paper is to talk them through.
-I'll conduct detailed interviews either in person or over the phone with all the people who need to contribute to your book, recording the conversations to later convert into the mmanuscript.
-With extensibve editorial expertise, I'm a seasoned interviewer adept at extracting the necessary info from evemn the most guarded of interviewees.
+The best way to get ideas out of your head and onto paper is to talk them through.
+I'll conduct individual interviews (either in person or over the phone) with all the people who need to contribute to your book, recording the conversations to later convert into a mmanuscript.

+With extensibve editorial experience, I'm a seasoned interviewer adept at extracting the necessary info from evemn the most guarded of interviewees.

-Depending on the detail of each topic, this may consist of a couple or several conversations.
+Depending on the complexity of each topic, this may consist of a couple or several conversations.
 My background covers a variety of digital marketing disciplines, so can get to grips with any topic with ease.
-I'm happy to be as flexible as required to fit around busy and unpredictable schedules.
+I'm can be as flexible as required to fit around busy and unpredictable schedules.

-Most importantly, they all have three traits in common: they’re great interviewers, they’re great writers, and they care deeply about books.

 ---
 ### 4 - Editing
 _2-3 weeks_

-The interview transcripts will be converted into a narrative following the agreed storybopard.
-I'll adopt a tone that represents your business perfectly, pulling together all the different views and opinions into a cohesive prose.
+With the interview transcripts down on tape, I'll craft the bulk of your book following the agreed storybopard.
+We'll have discussed and agreed the appropriate tone and pitch to adopt so it reflects your business, and is at the right level for the intended audience.

-This is usually the most tim-intensive part of the process, however there will be regular communication throughout with draft chapters supplied as collaborative documents for live review and comment.
+This is usually the most time-intensive part of the process, however there will be regular communication throughout with draft chapters supplied as collaborative documents for live review and comment.

 ---
 ### 5 - Publishing
 _3-4 days_

-And once the writing is complete, we can progress to the design and promote your book.
+Once a final sign-off has been provided on the copy, we can progress to the fun bit - designing and promoting your book.

-I'll work with a design professional (either at your company or one I sourse) to create a beautiful cover and help typesetting for your book using your brand guidelines.
-The resulting assets will slot neatly into your site, and be optimised for use on eBook stores and social media.
+I'll work with design professionals (either from your company or someone I'd source) working to your brand guidelines) to create a beautiful cover and help polish the typesetting.
+The resulting assets will integrate neatly into your site, and be optimised for use on eBook stores and various social media.

+#### The exported file will be provided in two eBook formats

+- **.epub** - used by Kindle, iBooks and Google Play Books, so your custoemrs can absorb your book wherever and whenever they desire.
+- **.pdf** - the standard in digital publishing, that will work neatly on laptops, desktops or even in print if you want your eBook to take a physical form.

 The team will also work with you to determine your distribution goals and retail channels—whether you want to be exclusively on Amazon or available on as many international platforms as possible, they will provide the best options for you, handle all account and file creation, and upload your book in preparation of your launch.

 Completed Book Manuscript - Your ideas, correctly structured and positioned into the best possible book

-#### eBook Formats

-- **.epub** - used by Kindle, iBooks and Google Play Books, so your custoemrs can absorb your book wherever and whenever they desire.
-- **.pdf** - the standard in digital publishing, that will work neatly on laptops, desktops or even in print if you want your eBook to take a physical form.

 Printing services available on request.